IRF

 also featured in National Geographic Daily News and an AGU news release.

 Saturn's magnetosphere.
-See the editor's highlight in Journal of
+See the NASA mission news feature or the editor's highlight in Journal of

 Geophysical Research.